sahajrajmalla/greatapi/README.md

 ```

-Follow the prompts to create the superuser account.
+Follow the prompts to create the superuser account and again run the server.